BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_3_Sending_an_Automated_Multisig.md

   ]
 }
 ```
-Note that you didn't have to save any other variables or add any other input information to these commands.
+Note that you no longer had to give `signrawtransaction` extra help, because all of that extra information was already in your wallet.
 Most importantly, you didn't make your private keys vulnerable by directly manipulating them.
 Instead the process was _exactly_ the same as respending a normal UTXO, except that the transaction wasn't fully signed at the end.

 ### Sign It On Other Machines